FACT-Finder-Web-Components/documentation/markdown/5.x/en/core-overview.md

 });
 ```

-`setAppConfig` updates the library's configuration with parameters that are exclusively relevant to how the client-side application behaves.
+`setAppConfig` updates the library's configuration with parameters that are relevant to how the client-side application behaves.
 It takes an object with the following fields:

 ```js